-In evaluating the effectiveness of our actions towards meeting Goal 5 of our LCAP: Creating a welcoming learning environment where students feel safe, motivated, and challenged, we observed a mixture of results in our three-year targets, reflecting the effectiveness of our actions and opportunities for continued improvement.
+In evaluating the effectiveness of our actions towards meeting Goal 5 of our LCAP: creating a welcoming learning environment where students feel safe, motivated, and challenged, we observed positive growth towards our three-year targets, reflecting the effectiveness of our actions and opportunities for continued improvement.

-Family Survey Responses: Based on our Spring 2024 Family Survey, 97% of families agree the school is clean & welcoming and 95% of families feel a sense of belonging and connectedness to the school community.
-These outcomes highlight the effectiveness of Actions 5.6

-(School Operations Accountability) and 5.7 (Facilities Improvements), which have been instrumental in enhancing the physical and communal aspects of our school environment.
+Family Survey Responses: Based on our Spring 2024 Family Survey, 100% of families felt a sense of belonging and connectedness to the school community, a testament to the comprehensive family engagement efforts that ABA has focused on.
+In addition, 95% of families felt that the school facilities are clean & welcoming, which meets our target.
+These outcomes highlight the effectiveness of Actions 5.5 (School Operations Accountability) and 5.6 (Facilities Improvements), which have been instrumental in enhancing the physical and communal aspects of our school environment.

-Chronic Absenteeism: Similar to schools across California, CAPS experienced a significant spike in chronic absenteeism following the pandemic.
-While our results are below our original target (which was set based on pre-pandemic baseline data), we have seen positive progress in our preliminary 2023-2024 chronic absenteeism data, both overall and across subgroups.
-This is illustrated by our strong ADA results, which are meeting our original 96% target.
-These results point to the effectiveness of our enhanced actions from the 23-24 school year (Action 5.1: Maintain Effective Attendance Procedures), as well as opportunities to continue to innovate our approaches moving forward.
+Chronic Absenteeism: Similar to schools across California, ABA experienced a significant spike in chronic absenteeism and a decline in ADA following the pandemic.
+While we fell significantly below our original target (which was set based on pre-pandemic baseline data), we have seen significant growth in our preliminary 2023-2024 chronic absenteeism data both overall and for subgroups.
+This points to the effectiveness of our enhanced actions from the 23-24 school year, as well as opportunities to continue to innovate our approaches moving forward.